GavinMendelGleason/syntactic_versioning/IS_IT_TEXT.md

 structure](https://en.wikipedia.org/wiki/Persistent_data_structure),
 rather than a check-pointed dump.

-And a graph database is nearly ideal for storing ASTs.
+And a graph database is convenient for storing ASTs.
 TerminusDB uses the idea internally to store the [query language](https://github.com/terminusdb/terminusdb/blob/main/src/terminus-schema/woql.json).